Xamarsia/simple-photo-sharing-platform/README.md

 ## Description

-Simple Photo Sharing Platform project is a backend of [SPSP](https://github.com/Xamarsia/spsp-deployment) project.
+The Simple Photo Sharing Platform is a backend of [SPSP](https://github.com/Xamarsia/spsp-deployment) project.

-The application is written in Java, using Spring framework.
-Backend is stateless and implemented as REST API.
+The service is stateless and implemented as a REST API using Java and the Spring framework.

 ## Related Projects

 - [`photo-sharing-platform-frontend`](https://github.com/Xamarsia/photo-sharing-platform-frontend): frontend of the SPSP project.

-- [`spsp-deployment`](https://github.com/Xamarsia/spsp-deployment): main repository of SPSP project.
+- [`spsp-deployment`](https://github.com/Xamarsia/spsp-deployment): main repository of the SPSP project.

 ## Development Stack